makeyourownmaker/mixupy/README.md

 ## Details

-The mixup function enlanges training sets using linear interpolations of features and associated labels as described in [https://arxiv.org/abs/1710.09412](https://arxiv.org/abs/1710.09412).
+The mixup function enlarges training sets using linear interpolations of features and associated labels as described in [https://arxiv.org/abs/1710.09412](https://arxiv.org/abs/1710.09412).